zeromon77/EMtools/README.md

 EMtools
 =========
-A set of scripts for electron microscopy
+A set of scripts for transmission and scanning electron microscopy

 License: GPLv2